 Ticket Resolution Options

 - Online: View your case information, submit requests, or resolve your case using our Online Resolution System.

 - Phone: If you have questions, give us a call.
 A Court Clerk is always available to speak with you during normal business hours.
 You can also pay by our automated phone system at any time.

 - Email: You may email the Court questions or documentation.
 The Court has a dedicated clerk monitoring the email inbox during normal business hours.

 - Visit in Person: To talk to someone in person, you can visit the Court at 601 E. Hickory St., Suite D, Denton, TX 76205.
 Free public parking is located along Hickory Street and in the lot at the intersection of Hickory and Exposition Streets.

-All non-jury Court hearings are currently held virtually by Zoom.
+Most non-jury Court hearings are currently held virtually by Zoom.
 Juvenile hearings are in-person.

 If you do not have technology to appear by Zoom, please call or come in to the Court prior to your court date and time to make other arrangements to appear.

 Did you receive a jury summons in the mail?
 Jury service is an important duty of citizenship.
 We attempt to make your service as convenient as possible.
-To assist us with ensuring jury selection runs smoothly for everyone, please complete the Online Juror Questionnaire by the Response Date on your jury summons.
+To assist us with ensuring jury selection runs smoothly for everyone, please complete the Online Juror Questionnaire at least 5 days before your jury serivce date.
 The online questionnaire does include an area to submit disqualifications and exemptions.